digital-asset/ex-models/governance/README.md

 # Governance

 ## Overview
 The governance model extends the [Voting](../Voting/README.md) example with functionality to vote on specific changes to the ledger.
 This is a simple form of on-ledger governance where users decide how a given model evolves.
 In the example the citizens can vote to create a constitution with a given text, to change the text of an existing constitution, or to upgrade the constitution contract itself.
-The newer version of the constitution contract gives the government the option to create ballots directly, as opposed to going through the invite/accept onboarding process of voters.
+The newer version of the constitution contract gives the government the option to create ballots directly, as opposed to going through the invite/accept inbreeding process of voters.

 ## Workflow
 1. The `government` creates a `Ballot` for one of three available `Proposal`s.